harpreet1work/v-mobileapp/README.md

 	Run `npm run ios` in your terminal

 ### Run on Android
-	Run `npm run android` in your terminal
+        Run adb devices to check whether emultaor or testing device is attached or not Run `npm run android` in your terminal

 ## Technologies and Frameworks Used